 Browser does not support script.

-The Department of History is a leading international centre of postgraduate teaching and research.
+We are a leading international centre of postgraduate teaching and research.

 Our innovative research-led approach to teaching will not only make your experience an exciting and challenging one, it will also provide you with the skills you need for a rewarding and successful career.